1900 Clemson Tigers football team: Alabama

 The season closed on Thanksgiving against the Alabama Crimson White, Clemson's first meeting with Alabama, at Birmingham's North Birmingham Park.
 The Tigers won 35–0.
 Clemson back Claude Douthit scored four touchdowns.

 After the Tigers forced an Alabama punt to open the game, Douthit scored three consecutive touchdowns for Clemson en route to an 18–0 lead.
 Douthit scored first on a 5-yard run, next on a short reception and finally on a second short touchdown run.
-M. N. Hunter then scored for Clemson on a long run just before the break and made the halftime score 23–0.
+Buster Hunter then scored for Clemson on a long run just before the break and made the halftime score 23–0.
 In the second half, the Tigers extended their lead to 35–0 behind a long Jim Lynah touchdown run and Douthit's fourth score of the day on a short run.
 With approximately four minutes left in the game, both team captains agreed to end the game early due to an unruly crowd and impending darkness.